Skip to main content Skip to navigation

 Background

-I gained my degree in History of Art at Warwick University in 1996, where I developed an interest in both American art and representations of the body.
-I obtained a bursary which enabled me to undertake my MA at the University of Central England (now Birmingham City University) where I attained a distinction for my work on Nostalgia and Mythmaking in the Comic Book Paintings of Roy Lichtenstein in 1998.
+I embarked upon my studies in the History of Art at Warwick in 1993, where I developed an interest in both American art and representations of the body.
+In 1996 I was awarded a bursary which enabled me to undertake my MA at the University of Central England (now Birmingham City University) where I attained a distinction for my work on Nostalgia and Mythmaking in the Comic Book Paintings of Roy Lichtenstein in 1998.

 My research interests include: